LakshmiLokesh12/EcommerceApp/README.md

 Install the dependencies and devDependencies and start the server.

-cd EcommerceApp
+-cd EcommerceApp
-npm install
+-npm install
-node server.js
+-node server.js